SarkisKhachatryan/somethingMoney/README.md

 - Set target amounts and dates
 - Track progress with visual progress bars
 - Personal or family goals

+### Recurring Transactions
+- Set up recurring bills, subscriptions, and income
+- Support for daily, weekly, monthly, and yearly frequencies
+- Schedule by day of week or day of month
+- Pause/resume recurring transactions
+- Automatic transaction creation from recurring items
+- Set start and end dates for recurring transactions

 ### Settings
 - Manage family members